mohitccem/TargetRetail/README.md

 2. Add thread pool to handle concurrrent requests.
 3. Validation of inputs like product id, price etc.
 4. Cache the product name from redsky.target.com to avoid latency.
-5. Dockerize the app .
+5. Dockerize the app.
+6. Unit testing